- What Is a Blighted Ovum?

 A blighted ovum mostly occurs very early in pregnancy – before most women even realise they are pregnant.
 You may have the signs and symptoms of a normal pregnancy like nausea and tender breasts.
 But, when the embryo stops growing, and the hormone levels decrease, these pregnancy symptoms also subside.
 There may be abdominal cramping, light spotting or bleeding too; however, an ultrasound will show an empty sac.

 In some cases, women continue to face signs of early pregnancy, as everything appears to be normal.
-The cause for this is Human Chorionic Gonadotrophin (HCG) levels which continue to rise, and the placenta continues to grow despite a blighted ovum.
+The cause for this is Human Chorionic Gonadotrophin (HCG) levels which continue to rise.
 This type of miscarriage is diagnosed by ultrasound by the 8th week of pregnancy.
 It will show a large gestational sac, but no embryo.